sapphrdavis/SubspaceTeaTi.me/_posts/2021-12-07-1970-Present-Incumbency-and-Redistricting.md

 15. Michigan 14: Brenda Lawrence is retiring.
 16. New Jersey 8: Albio Sires is retiring.
 17. New York 3: Thomas Suozzi is retiring to run for governor of New York.
+18. New York 4: Kathleen Rice is retiring.
-18. North Carolina 1: G. K. Butterfield is retiring.
+19. North Carolina 1: G. K. Butterfield is retiring.
-19. North Carolina 4: David Price is retiring.
+20. North Carolina 4: David Price is retiring.
-20. Ohio 13: Tim Ryan is retiring to run for U.S. senator.
+21. Ohio 13: Tim Ryan is retiring to run for U.S. senator.
-21. Oregon 4: Peter DeFazio is retiring.
+22. Oregon 4: Peter DeFazio is retiring.
-22. Pennsylvania 17: Conor Lamb is retiring to run for U.S. senator.
+23. Pennsylvania 17: Conor Lamb is retiring to run for U.S. senator.
-23. Pennsylvania 18: Mike Doyle is retiring.
+24. Pennsylvania 18: Mike Doyle is retiring.
-24. Rhode Island 2: Jim Langevin is retiring.
+25. Rhode Island 2: Jim Langevin is retiring.
-25. Tennessee 5: Jim Cooper is retiring.
+26. Tennessee 5: Jim Cooper is retiring.
-26. Texas 30: Eddie Bernice Johnson is retiring.
+27. Texas 30: Eddie Bernice Johnson is retiring.
-27. Texas 34: Filemon Vela Jr. is retiring.
+28. Texas 34: Filemon Vela Jr. is retiring.
-28. Vermont At-Large: Peter Welch is retiring to run for U.S. senator.
+29. Vermont At-Large: Peter Welch is retiring to run for U.S. senator.
-29. Wisconsin 3: Ron Kind is retiring.
+30. Wisconsin 3: Ron Kind is retiring.

 ### Republican Retirements ###